haoqichen20/phuego/README.md

     -B: enrichment against Bioplanet.
 Output file: Bfisher.txt

 They are distributed across the following paths:

     - seeds: decreased/seed_fisher; increased/seed_fisher
     - rwr: decreased/rwr_fisher; increased/rwr_fisher
-    - ego:
+    - ego: decreased/KDE_cutoff/fisher; increased/KDE_cutoff/fisher
-    - modules (subjected to KDE_cutoff)
+    - modules: decreased/KDE_cutoff/modules/module_N/fisher; increased/KDE_cutoff/modules/module_N/fisher

 ### 6).
+Output - protein list
+On the ego level, a text file summarize the protein list within ego network of each seed on a separate row.
+The first column is a seed node, the remaining column are the neighbors associated with the seed nodes.
+If **-ie** is provided to CLI, then rows with only the seeds will be excluded during network generation.

+    - decreased/KDE_cutoff/KDE_egos.txt
+    - increased/KDE_cutoff/KDE_egos.txt

+On the module level, for each module, a similar text file is generated, containing only module-specific seeds and the associated nodes.

+    - decreased/KDE_cutoff/modules/module_N/module_egos.txt
+    - increased/KDE_cutoff/modules/module_N/module_egos.txt

-Output - rwr
+### 7).
+Output - network propagation results
-Three files are stored on the top layers
+Three files are stored on the top layers of the result folder.
+These files can be reused by phuEGO to save time, when the user provide the flag **-ru** to CLI.

-##### pvalues.txt
+    - pvalues.txt
+    - rwr_scores.txt
+    - start_seeds.txt

-This file contains the pvalues for each node of the network.
+The pvalues.txt file contains the pvalues for each node of the network.
 It is divided in seven columns, the first column refers to the uniprot ids.

 Columns from 2,3,and 4 refers to the pvalues associated with the increased phosphorylation nodes pvalues, of which:
     -second column refers to the pvalues when increased phosphorilated tyrosine are used as seed nodes -third column refers to the pvalues when all the other increased phosphorilated kinases are used as seed nodes,